Thriving in a Health Attention Economy: Health from First Principles

 Seven Principles to Rediscover Meaning in Health & Wellness Industry

 Most practitioners work from principles they never name.
 Most organizations operate from frameworks they never reveal.
-That’s no longer neutral.

 We are in an attention economy driven by sophisticated, optimized persuasion.
 Health decisions don’t happen in a vacuum.
 They unfold inside a media environment where algorithmic influence and influencer branding shape what sounds trustworthy.